wic-ita/wic-ita.github.io/pages/Task.md

 Systems' predictions will be evaluated against the gold truth using Spearman Correlation.

 <h3> Baselines </h3>
-For the Sub-task 2 we provide the same baseline proposed by \newcite{DBLP:conf/emnlp/RaganatoPCP20} (<i>Baseline 2</i>).
-The baseline exploits models based on the BERT architecture \cite{devlin-etal-2019-bert} for encoding the target sub-words.
+For the Sub-task 2 we provide the same baseline proposed by Raganato et al. (2020) (<i>Baseline 2</i>).
+The baseline exploits models based on the BERT architecture (Devlin et al., 2019) for encoding the target sub-words.
 The encoded representations are concatenated and fed into a logistic classifier.
 In cases where the target word is split into multiple sub-tokens, the first sub-token is considered.
 We set the learning rate to 1e-5 and weight decay to 0.
 The best checkpoint over the ten epochs is selected using the development data.
-Differently from \newcite{DBLP:conf/emnlp/RaganatoPCP20}, we train the baseline to minimise the difference between the model prediction and the gold score computing the mean squared error.
-We use as pre-trained model XLM-RoBERTa \cite{DBLP:conf/acl/ConneauKGCWGGOZ20}.
+Differently from Raganato et al. (2020), we train the baseline to minimise the difference between the model prediction and the gold score computing the mean squared error.
+We use as pre-trained model XLM-RoBERTa (Conneau et al., 2020).

 The binary baseline (<i>Baseline 1</i>) for Sub-task 1, applies the threshold &delta; = 2. to the predictions of the <i>Baseline 1</i> to obtain discrete labels.